johanbove/RockPaperScissors/README.md

 version: 0.2

-This is a simple game of "Rock Paper Scissors" against the computer.
+This is a simple game of "Rock Paper Scissors" against the computer written in JavaScript.

 Features
 --------